 - Bark Rubbings – Tape a large piece of butcher paper around a tree and rub crayons on it, or just color on it for a different texture process art experience.

-- Paint With Mud – Mix with food coloring or powder tempura paint for some color, or leave it the natural mud color.
+- Paint With Mud – Mix with food coloring or powder tempera paint for some color, or leave it the natural mud color.

-- Clay Impressions – Place different nature materials and press into clay to make imprints.
+- Clay Impressions – Place different natural materials and press them into clay to make imprints.
 We did this one at a local pond and found a variety of things to use.